Zalarian/Nim/doc/tut2.rst

 Generics are Nim's means to parametrize procs, iterators or types with `type parameters`:idx:.
 Generic parameters are written within square brackets, for example `Foo[T]`.
-They are most useful for efficient type safe
+They are most useful for efficient type-safe
 containers:

 .. code-block:: nim